Ankitkapoor4986/promise/README.md

 Steps to run:

-1)Import project in java or intelliJ
+1)Import project in eclipse or intelliJ

 2)Go to PromiseImplTest

-3)Run method shouldRunPromiseToGetSumOfAge
+3)Run method any method.